Karan-Bharti1/E-commerce-backend/README.md

 - API to post new orders data
 - API to get all orders data
 - API to get order by order Id
+- API to get address data by Id

 ## Mongoose Models